-The goal of this lab will be to generate a finite element mesh from a CT scan of a pig’s liver.
+The goal of this lab will be to segment the liver and the bones in CT scan of a pig’s liver.

-Download the liver_P.vtk file which contains the scanner data.
+Download the liver_P.vtk.zip file which contains the scanner data.
 Note that the data provided by the scanner is usually DICOM.
-Liver_P.vtk has simply been converted to a file to minimize the file size.
+Liver_P.vtk has only been converted to a vtk file in order to minimize the file size.

 Visualization and Segmentation Tool: ITKSnap